Ulrich split rings: Preliminaries

 We further record the following proposition, which will be used throughout the entire paper without further reference.

-\begin{prop} Let $(R,m,k)$ be a local Cohen--Macaulay ring, and let $M$ be an Ulrich $R$-module.
-If $x_1\in \m$ is part of a system of parameters, which form a reduction of $\m$, then $M/x_1M$ is Ulrich $R/x_1R$-module. \end{prop}
+\begin{prop} Let $(R,\m,k)$ be a local Cohen--Macaulay ring, and let $M$ be an Ulrich $R$-module.
+If $x_1\in \m$ is part of a system of parameters, which forms a reduction of $\m$, then $M/x_1M$ is an Ulrich $R/x_1R$-module. \end{prop}